Port-Wallis-Technologies/source.www.portwallistechnologies.com/content/pricing/projects.md

 We prefer fixed price projects that have a fair method of changing scope so that costs stay contained while spreading risk amongst all concerned.

-We will entertain time and materials based projects as well if that is what makes the most sense to you, the client.
+We will entertain time and materials based projects if that is what makes the most sense to you, the client.
+Be aware that in our experience this is usually more expensive.